Boehringer-Ingelheim/eslint-config/README.md

 );
 ```

 This shared ESLint configuration is specifically tailored for [Next.js](https://nextjs.org/) projects.
 It extends the [react configuration](#react) and includes the [`@next/eslint-plugin-next`](https://nextjs.org/docs/app/api-reference/config/eslint) plugin with the recommended and [`core-web-vital`](https://nextjs.org/docs/app/api-reference/config/eslint#with-core-web-vitals) rule set.
+The configuration also adapts the rule `react-refresh/only-export-components` to be compatible with Next.js.

+It

 ### Playwright